© 2016 – 2020 Gwen Dewar, Ph.D., all rights reserved

 So whether children are merely going through the “terrible twos,” or struggling with more difficult problems, we should take heart: With the right tools, we can turn things around.

 Here are evidence-based tips for handling aggression in children, presented in two parts.
 The first part concerns adjusting your outlook as a parent.
-The second part ( opens in a new windowlink here) features practical tips for helping kids overcome their aggressive impulses.
+The second part (link here) features practical tips for helping kids overcome their aggressive impulses.

 Tips for maintaining a confident, constructive outlook